2026 Edition · Updated monthly · Independent research

 Best Calorie Counting Apps for Weight Loss in 2026

-Independent ranking of the best calorie counting apps for weight loss in 2026, accuracy, adherence, coaching, and per-app reviews.
-Welling, MyFitnessPal, Cronometer, Cal AI, Foodvisor and more.
+The best calorie counting apps for weight loss in 2026, ranked.
+Accuracy, adherence and coaching compared across Welling, MyFitnessPal, Cronometer, Cal AI.

 May 2026